aditya-pethe/indox/src/generated_docs/generated_endpoint_docs.md

 }
 ```

-## Process Webhook
+## processWebhook

 ```
-POST /endpoint/path
+POST /
 ```
-Description: This endpoint is used to process webhooks.
+Description: This endpoint processes a webhook and returns a response.

 Query Parameters: None